 This week was Mental Health Awareness Week in the UK!

 2 – 3 years ago I was at the height of my anxiety and depression and I found that the best thing to do was to speak to a professional about what was going on in my life.
-Analysing what has happened and what I could do about it and also coming to conclusions that somethings cannot be changed but maybe seeing things from a new perspective could help.
+Analysing what has happened and what I could do about it and also came to the conclusion that some things cannot be changed but maybe seeing things from a new perspective could help.

 Don’t get me wrong I do sometimes still suffer from anxiety and it will probably never be cured but it has significantly improved since then.
 You need to find things that work for you, for me, it’s getting away and being surrounded by nature.
 Living in the present as to what’s happening at this moment, knowing what is within my control and also surrounding myself with friends and family who are supportive, not to mention having copious amounts of tea and tisanes!